Dronfield Neighbourhood Plan

 A Referendum relating to the Dronfield Neighbourhood Plan was held on Thursday 24th October 2019.

-A copy of the DECLARATION OF RESULTS can be viewed by clicking here.
+A copy of the FINAL DECISION STATEMENT can be viewed by clicking here.

 A copy of the referendum version of the plan can be viewed by clicking here.